20+ Top HR Thought Leaders to Follow

 If so, I’d love to hear from you:

-• Who’s doing particularly cool, groundbreaking work in HR today?
+• Who’s doing particularly cool, groundbreaking work in HR, people analytics, or AI?

 • And who isn’t being heard enough but deserves a platform?